 An integrated experience designed to orient students to the athletic training profession as well as graduate student life and progress them successfully into the Master’s program.
 The course will include an initial orientation; weekly meetings to discuss progress and pertinent professional issues; and one-on-one and group activities to acclimate students to successful completion of graduate studies.

-An introduction to research and statistics in the athletic training profession to provide a foundation for evidence based practice.
-The student will learn to access electronic databases; differentiate between research methodologies, understand basic statistical procedures, and begin to critically analyze experimental research.
-Students will be introduced to epidemiologic principles and measures as well as common patient outcome measures.
+An introduction to research and statistics in the athletic training profession that provide a foundation for evidence based practice.
+The student will learn to access electronic databases, differentiate between research methodologies, understand basic statistical procedures, and begin to critically analyze experimental research.
+Students will be introduced to epidemiological principles and measures as well as common patient outcome measures.

 Provides students with the foundational knowledge for understanding normal human movement.
 Emphasis is placed on biomechanics, joint structure and function, and muscle activity throughout the human body in concert with topics covered in human anatomy.
 Students explore the interaction of various joints and movement through common activities of daily living.

 An advanced, regional, musculoskeletal anatomy course that emphasizes the study of functional relationships among musculature, nervous tissue, vascular, and skeletal components for the extremities and axial skeleton.
 Cadaver dissection laboratory experience is used to enhance understanding of three-dimensional anatomical relationships for specific body regions.

 An in-depth study of injuries to the lower extremity and lumbar spine including mechanism/etiology, signs, symptoms, treatment, and management will be undertaken.
 Evaluation procedures will be presented, practiced, and evaluated.
 History, inspection/observation, palpation, assessment of motion, special testing, gait analysis, posture analysis, and functional assessment will be included.